vacu9708/Study-records/Database/Normalization/readme.md

 - For any dependency X → Y, X must be a candidate key or super key

 # Denormalization
-Denormalization is a database optimization technique in which we add redundant data to one or more tables.
-This can help us avoid costly JOINs in a relational database.
+Denormalization is a database optimization technique in which redundant data is added to one or more tables.
+This can help avoid costly JOINs.<br>
 Note that denormalization does not mean ‘reversing normalization’ or ‘not to normalize’.
 It is an optimization technique that is applied after normalization.

-### Advantage
-- Retrieving data is faster due to fewer JOINs to be done.

-### Disadvantave
-- Increased possibility of update anomalies.

 ### When to denormalize
-**Performance Optimization**: In systems where read operations significantly outweigh write operations, denormalization can be employed to enhance query performance.<br>
+**Performance optimization on reads**: In systems where read operations significantly outweigh write operations, denormalization can be employed to enhance query performance.<br>
 By consolidating related data into a single table or duplicating data across multiple tables, the need for complex joins and lookups can be reduced, resulting in faster query execution.<br>
+### Caution!
+- Denormalization introduces redundancy, which increases the risk of data inconsistencies and anomalies due to duplicate data across multiple tables.
+- Speed when updating redundant data is slowed down.
+It is crucial to assess the impact of denormalization on data integrity and ensure appropriate mechanisms are in place to maintain consistency.<br>